XanaduAI/strawberryfields/doc/tutorials/starship.rst

    starship --input test.xbb --output out.txt

-After executing the above command, the result will be stored in ``out`` in the current working directory.
+After executing the above command, the result will be stored in ``out.txt`` in the current working directory.
 You can also omit the ``--output`` parameter to print the result to the screen.